 The tiled plaza in front of Aoyama’s United Nations University plays host to one of Tokyo’s best attended farmers markets each and every weekend.
-Over 70 stalls and food trucks set up shop, offering up delights such as freshly made falafel wraps, locally produced honey, organic fruit and vegetables, artisan jams and much, much more.
+Over 70 stalls and food trucks set up shop, offering up delights such as freshly baked sourdough bread, locally produced honey, organic fruit and vegetables, artisan jams and much, much more.
 The vibe is always relaxed and friendly but given the salubrious setting it’ll be no surprise to hear that prices are hardly budget-friendly.
 Two words that may cheer you up though: free samples.

 Getting there: 5-10 minute walk from either Omotesando or Shibuya Station.